O's Means throws MLB's 3rd no-hitter of season, tops M's 6-0

-SEATTLE (AP) — John Means threw the major leagues’ third no-hitter this season and came within a wild pitch on a third strike of a perfect game, pitching the Baltimore Orioles over the Seattle Mariners 6-0 Wednesday.
+“I never really thought I’d be here.
+I’d always write MLB player when I was a kid on the on the sheet when asked you when you what you wanted to do when you’re older, but I never thought it was a reality,” Means said.
+“And now that it is, and now I’m able to throw this, it’s crazy and I don’t even know how to describe it.”

+This wasn't a fluke performance — Means has been one of the best pitchers in the American League to start this season.
+This was domination.

 Means (4-0) struck out 12 and walked none.
-Seattle’s runner was Sam Haggerty after he struck out swinging on a curveball in the dirt on a 1-2 count with one outs in the third inning that bounced away from catcher Pedro Severino.
+Seattle’s only baserunner was Sam Haggerty after he raced to first swinging on a curveball in the dirt for strike three with one outs in the third inning.
+The 1-2 pitch bounced away from catcher Pedro Severino and ended up being the only blemish that separated Means from a perfect game.

 Haggerty wasn’t on base long, getting thrown out attempting to steal second.